What is Baptism?

 How Should We Baptize?

 Based on scriptural evidence like, “And Jesus, when he was baptized, went up straightway out of the water:” and word definitions, we are to baptize by completely immersing the body in water.
-Actually, both baptisms require full immersion of the element, water or fire.
+Actually, both baptisms require full immersion of the element, water and spirit.
 Scripture also teaches us that the name we should use for baptism in water is “Jesus Christ” (Acts 2:38) or “Lord Jesus”(Acts 19:5).
 Some would even combine the two and use the name “Lord Jesus Christ”.
 This is important for it is through this act that we are called by his name.

 I indeed baptize you with water unto repentance: but he that cometh after me is mightier than I, whose shoes I am not worthy to bear: he shall baptize you with the Holy Ghost, and with fire:

 This baptism is performed by Jesus through the work of the Holy Ghost and happens within a person and is given to a person as a fulfillment of a promise made by the Father.
-Once the veil was ripped in two, the promise was that the Holy Ghost would come to dwell within us and we were given rights to worship God in spirit and in truth no matter where we would be (John 4:21-24, ).
-By receiving the baptism of the Holy Ghost, one is endued with power from on high and can be used fully for the betterment of the Kingdom of God.
+Once the veil was ripped in two, the promise was that the Holy Spirit would come to dwell within us and we were given rights to worship God in spirit and in truth no matter where we would be (John 4:21-24, ).
+By receiving the baptism of the Holy Spirit, one is endued with power from on high and can be used fully for the betterment of the Kingdom of God.

 But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.

-All throughout the new testament, we find that the new believers were baptized by the Holy Ghost either before or after baptism.
+All throughout the new testament, we find that the new believers were baptized by the Holy Spirit either before or after baptism.
 Nevertheless, both were done to each person on every occasion.
 For it is the formula that brings the new birth and salvation to anyone that believes that Jesus Christ is Lord.

 Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.